Katangese Gendarmerie: Conflict with the United Nations

 The battle at Kabalo led to heightened tensions between the UN and the Katangese government.
 The failure of the UN to convince the Katangese to dispel mercenaries from its forces led ONUC to begin Operation Rum Punch in late August 1961 to peacefully arrest foreign members of the Gendarmerie.
-The operation was conducted successfully without violence, and by its end 81 foreign personnel of the Katangese Gendarmerie had been arrested in Katanga and brought to Kamina base to await deportation.
+The operation was conducted successfully without violence, and by its end 81 foreign personnel of the Gendarmerie had been arrested in Katanga and brought to Kamina base to await deportation.
 Most of the remaining Belgian mercenaries reported to their consulate in Élisabethville.
 In addition to the arrests, two Sikorsky helicopters, three Aloutte helicopters, three Dakotas, four Doves, and two Herons of the Katangese Air Force were seized.
 The Belgian government agreed facilitate the repatriation of its nationals serving in the Gendarmerie, but in practice was only able to order the former Force Publique officers to return to Belgium under threat of losing their official ranks in the Belgian Army.
 The operation also did not extend to all military centers in Katanga.
-Thus, many foreign officers, particularly the highly-committed "ultras" were able to avoid deportation.
+Thus, many foreign officers, particularly the highly committed "ultras" were able to avoid deportation.
 Further mercenary forces arrived in Katanga after the operation.
 British, Rhodesian, and South African fighters enlisted mostly for money and adventure, while the French mercenaries were regarded by UN officials as politically extreme.
-Colonel Norbert Muké, a native Katangese, was made commander of the Katangese Gendarmerie, but in practice its leadership was still heavily influenced by European mercenaries.
+Colonel Norbert Muké, a native Katangese, was made commander of the Gendarmerie, but in practice its leadership was still heavily influenced by European mercenaries.
 Lieutenant Colonel Roger Faulques, a Frenchman, was made chief of staff, and he established a new headquarters near Kolwezi to coordinate anti-UN guerilla operations.
 The Gendarmerie continued to sporadically fight BALUBAKAT rebels until around September 1961.

 Relations between the UN and Katanga rapidly deteriorated in early September, and Katangese forces were placed on alert.
 Growing frustrated with Katanga's lack of cooperation and its continued employ of mercenaries, several ONUC officials planned a more forceful operation to establish their authority in Katanga.
 With the ultras in command and with its African members fearing their own disarmament in addition to that of the European mercenaries, the Gendarmerie moved additional troops to Élisabethville and began stockpiling weapons in private homes and offices for a defence.
-On September 13, 1961, ONUC launched Operation Morthor, a second attempt to expel remaining Belgians, without consulting any Western powers.
+On 13 September, 1961, ONUC launched Operation Morthor, a second attempt to expel remaining Belgians, without consulting any Western powers.
 The forces seized various outposts around Élisabethville, and attempted to arrest Tshombe.
-The operation quickly turned violent after a sniper shot an ONUC soldier outside the post office while other peacekeepers were attempting to negotiate its surrender, and heavy fighting ensued there and at the radio station in which over 20 gendarmes were killed under disputed circumstances.
+The operation quickly turned violent after a sniper shot an ONUC soldier outside the post office while other peacekeepers were attempting to negotiate its surrender, and heavy fighting ensued there and at the radio station, in which over 20 gendarmes were killed under disputed circumstances.
 Due to miscommunication between ONUC commanders, Tshombe was able to avoid capture and flee to Northern Rhodesia.